adasomg/ana/README.md

 [![Clojars](https://img.shields.io/clojars/v/adas/ana.svg)](https://clojars.org/adas/ana)

 adas.ana is a collection of general purpose macros with a focus on writing succint code.
-They are divided into 2 broad categories "anaphoric", and "quick".
+They are divided into 2 broad categories __"anaphoric"__, and __"quick"__.

-While the anaphoras are inspired by the traditional lisp kind, popularized by Paul Graham's "On Lisp", they go much further.
+While the [anaphoras](https://en.wikipedia.org/wiki/Anaphoric_macro) are inspired by the traditional lisp kind, popularized by Paul Graham's *"On Lisp"*, they go much further.
 Most importantly the problem of nesting is solved by "letter doubling" and using context appropriate symbols instead of following the `it` tradition as you'll see in examples.

 The "quick" macros are simply other general purpose macros which aren't anaphoric.

+All the macros expand to code very similar (or identitcal) to that which you'd write by hand.
+This ensures you can use them __without guilt or hesitation__.

-The library is VERY MUCH WORK IN PROGRESS, things will break.
+The library is __VERY MUCH WORK IN PROGRESS__, things will break and change.
 Note that as of right now the symbols are replaced by copying in the expression it references, not by binding to a common variable.
 Hence not suitable for using with expressions that cause side-effects or involve a lot of computation.
 That will be changed soon.

 If you have suggestions or existing macros that you think fit here please  submit an issue or a PR.
-Anything that enables writing succint code and expands to resonable code is fair game.
+Anything that enables succint code and expands to resonable code is fair game.
-Resonable meaning that the resultant code is similar to that which you'd write by hand, runtime penalties should be avoided.

 # require
 ```clojure